foxcpp/wire/CODE_STYLE.md

   };
   ```

 # Comments

 * Use multi-line comments only for documentation, use single-line comments everywhere else.

 * Use Doxygen annotations with backslash.

 * Use FIXME: (without attribution) to denote __problems__ that need to be
   addressed in the future.

 * Use TODO: (without attribution) to mark incomplete implemetation.

 # Inheritance

 * The base level declaration of a virtual method inside a class must be
   declared with the `virtual` keyword.
 All subclasses of that class must
-  override virtual method with `virtual` and either `override` or `final`
+  override virtual method with either `override` or `final`
   keywords.

   Right: